jojozhuang/jojozhuang.github.io/_note/notes/aws-certified-solutions-architect-associate2.md

 ![image](/public/images/note/9160/7-2-create-gateway-4.png)
 Now, it is attached.
 ![image](/public/images/note/9160/7-2-create-gateway-5.png)
-* Notice, you can attach only one gateway to VPC.
+* Notice, you can attach only one internet gateway to VPC.

 Check the status of the current route table for new VPC.
 It has route for internal only.
 ![image](/public/images/note/9160/7-2-create-route-tables-1.png)
-And it has two subnets associated.
+There are two subnets, but none of them is associated to this route table.
 ![image](/public/images/note/9160/7-2-create-route-tables-2.png)
 Create new route table for public access.
 ![image](/public/images/note/9160/7-2-create-route-tables-3.png)
 The new route table is created, notice it is not main.
 ![image](/public/images/note/9160/7-2-create-route-tables-4.png)
 Click "Edit routes" button.
 Add two routes "0.0.0.0/0" for ipv4 and "::/0" for ipv6.
-Select the gateway created above as target.
+Select the internet gateway created above as target.
 ![image](/public/images/note/9160/7-2-create-route-tables-5.png)
 Now we have two more routes.
 ![image](/public/images/note/9160/7-2-create-route-tables-6.png)